Tacoma area resident, Melvin "JR." Nobles, Jr. selected as executive director.

 Friends–Tacoma will work with area organizations serving families impacted by foster care, and the Washington State Department of Children, Youth and Families (DCYF) to identify and enroll children ages 4 to 6 in the program.
 Each child will be paired with a Friend who will spend three to four hours a week one on one through high school graduation – 12+ years, no matter what.

-“I have been waiting 20 years for a program like Friends of the Children,” says Regional Administrator for DCYF Region 5 Joel Odimba.
+“I have been waiting 20 years for a program like Friends of the Children,” said Regional Administrator for DCYF Region 5 Joel Odimba.
 “To have a program that is focusing on prevention and staying with children and families consistently for over 12 years is powerful and we are looking forward to partnering with them in Tacoma.”

 Funding for the Friends–Tacoma chapter came through a catalytic $500,000 investment from the Medina Foundation in 2018, as well as support from other funders including the Schultz Family Foundation, Ben B. Cheney Foundation, Bamford Family Foundation, Gary E. Milgard Foundations, and over 30 Tacoma area individuals and foundations.